datapastry/pypastry/README.md

  - Make experiments reproducible.
 That means keeping track of your code state and results.
  - Experiment locally.
 None of that Spark rubbish.
  - Use standard tools.
-Everything is based on Scikit-learn and Git.
+Everything is based on Scikit-learn, Pandas and Git.

 Quick start
 -----------